microsoft/vstest/.github/ISSUE_TEMPLATE.md

 ## Description
-> **IMPORTANT**: if the defect is reproduced only in a workflow from within the Visual Studio IDE then do not report the issue here - instead, please report it using Visual Studio's "Send Feedback" option that can be accessed from the Help menu OR using this link https://developercommunity.visualstudio.com.
->
-> For a defect reproducable from the vstest command line, describe the issue you've observed.
+> Please describe the issue in as much detail as possible here.

 ## Steps to reproduce
 > What steps can reproduce the defect?
-> Please share the setup, commandline for vstest.console, sample project, target
+> Please share the setup, command line for `vstest.console`, sample project, target
 > framework etc.

 ## Expected behavior
-> Share the expected output
+> What is the expected behavior?

 ## Actual behavior
-> What is the behavior observed?
+> What is the observed behavior?

 ## Diagnostic logs
 > Please share test platform diagnostics logs.
 Instructions to collect logs are [here](https://github.com/Microsoft/vstest-docs/blob/main/docs/diagnose.md#test-platform-diagnostics).